jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

 - **Supabase RPC Function Connection**: The profile update functionality using Supabase RPC functions is not working correctly.
   - **Solution**: Debug the connection to the Supabase RPC function, ensure proper permissions are set, and verify the function is correctly deployed.
-  - **Status**: ⚠️ In Progress - UI implemented but backend connection needs fixing
+  - **Status**: ✅ Resolved - Using direct database updates instead of RPC functions

 - **Next.js Server Component Error**: The application was showing "Unsupported Server Component type: undefined" errors.
   - **Solution**: